Thickness of skeletons of arithmetic hyperbolic orbifolds: Introduction

 The proof of Theorem~\ref{thm-triangulate} uses some deep results about volumes of arithmetic orbifolds and their relation to Lehmer's problem in number theory, to bound the injectivity radius.
-A good triangulation is then obtained as a barycentric subdivision of a certain equivariant Voronoi complex in the hyperbolic $n$--space.
+This approach to triangulations of hyperbolic $3$--orbifolds was first suggested in~\cite{Bel17}.
+A good triangulation is then obtained as a barycentric subdivision of a certain equivariant Voronoi complex in the hyperbolic $3$--space.
 These triangulations may have independent interest.
+The proof relies on Lemma~\ref{sublem-platonic} which uses the classification of finite subgroups of $SO(3)$, but it seems plausible that both Lemma~\ref{sublem-platonic} and Theorem~\ref{thm-triangulate} are true for all $n \geq 3$.

 Combining together Theorems \ref{thm-gg} and \ref{thm-triangulate} we obtain a corollary stated as follows.